dmccreary/personal-finance/docs/glossary.md

 **Example:** This class discusses when to consider purchasing long-term care insurance and alternative strategies for funding potential care needs in advanced age.

 ## M

+#### Marginal Tax Rate

+The tax rate applied to your last dollar of income, representing the percentage you pay on additional earnings.

+**Example:** This course explains how marginal tax rates guide financial decisions like whether to work overtime or make deductible contributions.

 #### Market Cycles